timkley/tim-kleyersburg.de/src/content/articles/unifi-network-for-homeoffice/index.md

 I didn't activate the auto backup functionality because I plan to just backup the UniFi Controller settings from time to time.

 You could also use [Hetzner Cloud](https://www.hetzner.com/cloud) or [Netcup](https://www.netcup.de/vserver/vps.php) if those better suit your budget or needs.
-I'm thinking about switching to Netcup because it costs half but has double the RAM.

 To access your network controller make sure to point an A record (like `network.your-domain.com`) to your servers IP address.
 This is necessary if you want to access your network controller remotely with Let's Encrypt activated.